-Burbank/Oskin University of Southern California 075639-T OMP04 Implementation of the SCEC Community Vertical Motion Map 02/01/02-01/31/07 \$10,000 This Geologic Vertical Motion Database (GVMD) and vertical motion map utility will be developed and maintained at the Institute for Crustal Studies at the University of California, Santa Barbara.
-Similar in organization to existing databases of fault geometry (CEM), fault activity (EAD), crustal motion (CMM)
+Burbank/Oskin/Niemi University of Southern California 075639-T SCEC2 Participation: Implementation of the SCEC Community Vertical Motion Map 02/01/02-01/31/07 \$10,000

-maintained at the Institute for Crustal Studies at the University of California, Santa Barbara.
+This Geologic Vertical Motion Database (GVMD) and vertical motion map utility will be developed and maintained at the Institute for Crustal Studies at the University of California, Santa Barbara.
 Similar in organization to existing databases of fault geometry (CFM), fault activity (FAD), crustal motion (CMM) and seismic velocity (CVM), the GVMD and vertical motion map utility will be an on-line, maintained, and documented resource available to the scientific community.